One of the most fun and profitable side gigs I have found is to make money hosting parties.

 - Adults who have outgrown the club scene

 - Nonprofit organizations

-- Small town residents with limited access to entertainment
+- Small town and rural residents with limited access to entertainment

 - Individuals with full-time jobs who need a side hustle

 Is It Hard Work?